RIOT-OS/RIOT/doc/memos/rdm4.md

 ## 3. Examples
 In the RIOT source tree there is also an `examples/` directory.
-This contains applications that exemplify features of RIOT.
+This contains applications that showcase features of RIOT.
 These applications are supposed to be well documented and should show-case features ideally very concentrated (i.e. as few features as possible - ideally one - are show-cased in the application).
 If an example is extensive enough to provide an acceptable level of coverage,